An S-100 Extender Board

 as well as the exact board layout which can be seen

-Please note there is a slight error in the schematic of
+Please note there is a slight error in early schematics of

 the .pdf file at the bottom of this page.